chocolatiers/RomeroDoomDump/README.md

 This repository is a collection of Doom development files that have been relased by John Romero.

-Each directory corresponds to one of the .zip files:
+The directories are named to match the names of the original .zip files, hence the irregular naming.

 * **doom_unreleased_music**: MIDI files cut during Doom's development, originally composed by Bobby Prince, and released on Romero's website